JulianZhan/market_mind/README.md

 ### Overall Architecture
 ![Overall Architecture](https://github.com/JulianZhan/market_mind/raw/refactoring/project_architecture/overall_architecture.jpg)

-The diagram above provides architecture of Market Mind's web appplication and data pipelines.
+Here's a brief overview of Market Mind's architecture:

-All servers are containerized into Docker containers, which are managed and deployed mainy through AWS ECS and Fargate as Docker hosting solution.
+**Containerization**: All services are packaged within Docker containers, mainly managed and deployed via AWS ECS and Fargate.

-Market trades - Polygon.io API is used to stream BTC price data, which is then received by a Python producer and sent to message broker - Kafka.
-On the other side, Spark Structured Streaming is used to process the data and send to RDS MySQL for storage to achieve realtime streaming.
+**Market Trades**: Polygon.io API streams BTC price data.
+This data is collected by a Python producer, sent to Kafka, processed by PySpark Structured Streaming, and finally stored in RDS MySQL.

-Market sentiment and emotion - Alpha Vantage API is used as market sentiment data source, and Reddit comments are crawled by PRAW and analyzed by LLM for market emotion.
-The market sentiment and emotion data is then sent to RDS MySQL for storage.
+**Market Sentiment & Emotion**:
+ - Workflow: Alpha Vantage API provides financial news and market sentiment.
+Reddit comments, collected through PRAW, implement emotion analysis using LLM.
+Both are stored in RDS MySQL.
-The sentiment and emotion batch pipelines are orchestrated by Airflow, which is deployed with docker-compose on an EC2 instance for easy deployment and management.
-Airflow is purely used for scheduling and orchestrating the batch pipelines daily, and the real computation is done by ECS Fargate containers.
-To achieve emotion analysis, LLM is deployed on SageMaker and called by ECS Fargate containers for serverless inference.
+ - Data Orchestration: Airflow, hosted on an EC2 instance with docker-compose, orchestrates batch pipelines and triggers tasks to run.
+Airflow serves as pure orchestrator, actual computations are executed by ECS Fargate tasks.
+Moreover, LLM is deployed on SageMaker for serverless inference.

-Database - RDS MySQL is choosed because of its schema-on-read feature, which provides strong data consistency, and cost-effectiveness.
-For scalability, RDS MySQL is also highly scalable with current leader and followers set up.

-API Server - Flask is used as API server to provide data for users to access.
-Flask also listens to Kafka for realtime streaming data, which allows users to get realtime streaming trades through WebSocket connection.

-Web Backend - Spring Boot with Java is used as web backend to provide data for frontend page.
-Spring Boot framwork provides auto-configuration and dependency injection, which makes it easy to build and deploy.
-With integration of Spring Data JPA, connecting to RDS MySQL is managed though connection pool.

-Web Frontend - React is used as web frontend to provide data visualization and user interaction.
-The combination of React and Spring Boot is popular and resourceful in terms of documentation.
+**Database**: RDS MySQL offers data consistency and cost-effectiveness, and is set up for scalability.

+**API Server**: Flask serves data from RDS MySQL and listens to Kafka for real-time trades to users.
+It uses WebSocket to provide users with live trade streams.
+This API aims to provide a easy-to-use connection point for users.

+**Web Backend**: Developed using Spring Boot in Java.
+Spring Data JPA facilitates RDS MySQL connectivity.
+Java is chosen for its statical typing and strong type checking, which helps to avoid bugs and improve code quality for a large codebase.

+**Web Frontend**: React offers an interactive and visually appealing user interface.

 ### Content Delivery Architecture
 ![Content Delivery Architecture](https://github.com/JulianZhan/market_mind/raw/refactoring/project_architecture/content_delivery_architecture.jpg)

-The diagram above provides architecture of how Market Mind's web application is delivered to users.
-When users or admins send requests through url, the requests first received by Route 53, which is a DNS service.
-Route 53 then routes the requests to different servers based on the subdomains.
-For frontend web page, Route 53 routes the requests to CloudFront, which is a CDN service shielding before S3.
+How Market Mind reaches its users:

+**Request Routing**: User requests, initiated via URL, hit Route 53 (DNS service) first.
+Based on subdomains, Route 53 routes the requests:

+ - Web Frontend: To CloudFront (CDN) which sits in front of S3.
-For API, Grafana, Airflow, and Market Mind Backend, Route 53 routes the requests to Application Load Balancer.
-Application Load Balancer then routes the requests to different servers on ECS Fargate based on the subdomains.
+ - API, Grafana, Airflow, Backend: To Application Load Balancer, which subsequently routes them to specific ECS Fargate servers.

-Moreover, Auto Scaling Group is used to scale out and in to adjust the number of servers based on the CPU utilization for API and Market Mind Backend.
+**Auto-scaling**: To manage demand efficiently, the Auto Scaling Group scales the number of servers based on API and Backend CPU utilization.

 ### Servers Monitoring Architecture
 ![Servers Monitoring Architecture](https://github.com/JulianZhan/market_mind/raw/refactoring/project_architecture/servers_monitoring_architecture.jpg)